For Afghan evacuees arriving to U.S., a tenuous legal status and little financial support

 Hetfield said the short-term funding from the State Department won’t cover many expenses, let alone provide families with essential tools like Internet access and mobile connectivity.
 “They need things like smartphones,” he said.
 “Those are not luxuries, they are necessities.
 You can’t access the job market without access to the Internet.”

-One administration official, who was not authorized to speak to reporters, said the Biden administration is looking at ways to boost funding and support for Afghan resettlement.
+One administration official, who spoke on the condition of anonymity because they were not authorized to speak to reporters, said the Biden administration is looking at ways to boost funding and support for Afghan resettlement.
 Another looming issue is their legal status as parolees.
 Congress could create a mechanism to allow them to “adjust” to legal permanent residency, aid groups say, along the lines of the Cuban Adjustment Act of 1966 or more recent programs to aid Iraqis.

 The parolees could apply for asylum, stating a fear of persecution if returned to Afghanistan, but the U.S. asylum system is badly overloaded by applicants from the Mexico border.